syncfusion-content/xamarin-docs/Xamarin/ProgressBar/GettingStarted.md

 {% endtabs %}

+N>By default, the value of progress should be specified between 0 and 100.
+If you need to specify progress value between 0 and 1, you should specify Minimum property to 0 and Maximum property to 1.

 Run the project, and check if you get following output to make sure that you have configured your project properly to add the progress bar.

 ![](overview_images/progressbar.png)